ubuntu/ubuntu-project-docs/docs/reference/exception-OpenLDAPUpdates.rst

 There are also several reverse dependencies that implement autopkgtests which indirectly exercise OpenLDAP's features, and these will be executed on every microrelease update.
+These tests will be very important when determining API/ABI stability across minor LTS updates, as they have caught such issues in the past.